 They are not solid.

 The “gummy bear” implants are not solid.
 Just like the fourth generation cohesive get implants, the highly cohesive gel implants are also made of a semi-solid gel contained within an outer shell.
 It’s just that the gel in these implants is more cohesive than the others, but not as solid as the moniker “gummy bear” might imply.

-It is important to pause for a moment and note that none of the manufacturers of these fifth generation implants (Sientra (aka Silmed), Allergan, and Mentor) have referred to their implants as “gummy bears” or said that the implants are a solid material.
+It is important to pause for a moment and note that none of the manufacturers of these highly cohesive gel implants refer to them as “gummy bears”.
 It was a plastic surgeon who gave them this name.

 Here’s what happened when I cut into one.

 Recently, in the operating room, I had the occasion to remove a set of these implants.
 Being curious, at the end of the case I cut into one of them.
 Honestly, if I had not known that these were highly cohesive gel implants (fifth generation), I would have thought that they were just regular cohesive gel implants (fourth generation) which I cut into as a demonstration on this video.
 Because inside the shell was a semi-solid, viscous silicone gel, that looked and acted just the same.